9808us/SA-P2P-README/README.md

 - User Bots > Social Trading Bots > Social Trading Bot > Available Signals
 - P2P Network Nodes > P2P Network Node

-If you just want to receive signals, then you do not need to run any servers.
-But in order to be able to connect to the signals provider (i.e. a Superalgos User) the following nodes must be added to your User Profile:

-Under the P2P Network Node in your user profile
-- Add Network Services > Trading Signals
-- Reference P2P Network Reference to the network of choice (mainnet or testnet for public signals or create your own permissioned P2P network)

 #### FOR SENDERS